The Butler AM Rotary Supports Our Youth

 Saving the Playground at Butler Memorial Park

-In 2017 we developed plans with Butler County Parks & Recreation to install play equipment to make this area accessible for all children as well as adults with special needs.
+In 2017, Butler AM Rotary developed plans with Butler County Parks & Recreation to install play equipment to make Butler Memorial Park’s playground area accessible for all children as well as adults with special needs.
 In September 2018 we will install the ages 2-5 play equipment with the remainder to follow in 2019.
 Honorary and memorial bricks will be sold to create a lasting tribute to recognize donations.

 We need YOUR SUPPORT for our kids and their families!
 Please help us “Save the Playground” at Butler Memorial Park.

 Leadership Training for Teens